 Fact sheet - long term care for dogs with pancreatitis

-Is your dog’s pancreas digesting itself? then read on or download a free copy of our Managing Pancreatitis here.
+Does your dog suffer from Pancreatitis or is a breed that pancreatitis is common?
+If so, then read on or download a free copy of our Managing Pancreatitis here.

 The pancreas is a tiny gland that has a big job.
-It’s located just below your dog’s stomach and is attached to his small intestine.
+It’s located just below your dog’s stomach and is attached to his/her small intestine.
 It’s part of both the endocrine system and the digestive system.
-It plays an essential role in converting the food we eat into fuel for the body's cells.
+It plays an essential role in converting the food, we eat, into fuel for the body's cells.